Logging Truck Accident Lawyer

 Unfortunately, hundreds of catastrophic log truck accidents every year harm and kill innocent victims by overworked and underpaid logging truck drivers delivering their loads within tight deadlines.

 Congress heavily regulates the logging industry through various government agencies, including the Federal Motor Carrier Safety Administration (FMCSA).
 The government agency mandates that any transporter used for hauling logs be constructed or adapted to secure the cargo during loading, transporting, and unloading.

 The logging truck tie-downs must be secured using a combination of bolsters, stakes, and bunks when hauled using a crib-type log trailer.
-The banded timber must be packed solidly where the outer timber at the bottom contacts solidly against the trailer.

 Log Truck Driver Requirements